 Renal tumours comprise 7-8% of all tumours in children under 15 years of age.
-The most common paediatric renal tumours include nephroblastoma (Wilms tumour; 85%), mesoblastic nephroma (5%), clear cell sarcoma of the kidney (4%), rhabdoid tumour of the kidney (2%) and miscellaneous rare tumours (4%).
-Their treatment and prognosis are very different and depend on accurate histological diagnosis and their stage.
+The most common paediatric renal tumours include nephroblastoma (Wilms' tumour; 85%), mesoblastic nephroma (5%), clear cell sarcoma of the kidney (4%), rhabdoid tumour of the kidney (2%) and miscellaneous rare tumours (4%).11 Their treatment and prognosis are very different and depend on accurate histological diagnosis and their stage.

-Renal tumours in children in the UK are treated according to the protocols of the International Society of Paediatric Oncology (SIOP).
-A pre-chemotherapy biopsy, previously performed routinely to establish tumour type and subsequently determine the preoperative chemotherapy regimen, is now recommended only for patients older than 10 years of age, and in some rare indicating cases as defined in the CCLG's recommendations for the use of paediatric renal tumour biopsy.
-Chemotherapy is followed by surgery and then further chemotherapy and/or radiotherapy, if necessary, depending on the tumour's histological subtype and stage.
+Renal tumours in children in the UK are treated and reported12 according to the protocols of SIOP.13 A pre-chemotherapy biopsy, previously performed routinely to establish tumour type and subsequently determine the preoperative chemotherapy regimen, A pre-chemotherapy biopsy, previously performed routinely to establish tumour type and subsequently determine the preoperative chemotherapy regimen, is now recommended only for patients aged 10 years and older, or patients aged between 7 and 10 years with smaller tumour volumes, and in some rare indicating cases as defined in the SIOP-Renal Tumour Study Group/CCLG's recommendations for the use of paediatric renal tumour biopsy.^{14,18} Chemotherapy is typically followed by surgery and then further chemotherapy and/or radiotherapy, if necessary, depending on the tumour's histological subtype and stage.15